 Acknowledgments

-Recognize individuals who provided assistance to the project.
-Report all sources of grant and other support for the project or study, including funds received from contributors, institutions and commercial sources.
+Recognize individuals who assisted with the project.
+Report all sources of grant and other support for the project or study, including funds received from contributors, institutions, and commercial sources.
 Consultancies and funds paid directly to investigators must also be listed.

 Authorship Changes